A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Extension to the nonconvex case

 \subsection{Region expansion via gradient amplification}

-When the gradient correction is computed in a nonconvex situation, we find the minimum correction that ensures that the best point found is lower bounded by every cut, which potentially makes such point the only one feasible for $\prob_\MILP$.
+When the gradient correction is computed in a nonconvex situation, we find the minimum correction that ensures that the best point found is outer approximated by every cut, which potentially makes such point the only one feasible for $\prob_\MILP$.
 The gradient correction resolves the ambiguous termination described at the beginning of this section, but it can dramatically limit Algorithm~\ref{alg: benders region s-miqp} from further exploring the integer solution space.
-Therefore, we would like to create lower bounds for the current best point in a way that does not sacrifice convergence to the global optimum for \textit{convex} \acp{MINLP}.
 For this purpose, we introduce a constant value $\rho \geq 1$, which amplifies all the gradients of the available linear model as follows:

 The amplification factor $\rho$ is a hyper-parameter of Algorithm~\ref{alg: benders region s-miqp}, which could, for example, be chosen offline and kept fixed at runtime.
 More elaborate strategies to choose $\rho$ separately per inequality and iteration index are also possible but are beyond our interest in this work.
-We denote by ${\cal D}^\mathrm{ampl}_k$ the dataset where the corrected and amplified gradients replace the original gradients.
-This set is used as the modified dataset in line \ref{alg:modification} of Algorithm \ref{alg: benders region s-miqp}, i.e., the final version of Algorithm~\ref{alg: benders region s-miqp} sets $\tilde{\cal D}_k \coloneqq {\cal D}^\mathrm{ampl}_k$.